 Urban Space Gallery (401 Richmond Street West)

-On view are never-before-seen watercolours, original drawings, and blueprints—all exquisite examples of Brown’s originality, craftsmanship and style.
+On view were never-before-seen watercolours, original drawings, and blueprints—all exquisite examples of Brown’s originality, craftsmanship and style.

 During the 1920s, Benjamin Brown designed some of Toronto’s most significant architectural gems including the Balfour Building at Spadina Avenue and Adelaide Street.
 Spanning the landscape, Brown designed commercial buildings in the garment district, fashionable clothing stores, glamorous residences, a summer resort at Jackson’s Point, the Primrose Club as well as significant Jewish communal buildings.
 These buildings will be explored within the context of Brown’s career, Toronto’s architectural heritage, and the growth of the Jewish community during this time.

-And, local artist/urban geographer Daniel Rotsztain is creating an illustrated map of Toronto, richly animating the project and demonstrating how Brown’s buildings span the Toronto landscape.
+And, local artist/urban geographer Daniel Rotsztain created an illustrated map of Toronto, richly animating the project and demonstrating how Brown’s buildings span the Toronto landscape.